Scottish Snowballs (Raspberry Jam Sandwich Cookies Dipped in Coconut)

 You may have seen my Snow Cookies which are similar.
 They are made with raspberry jam sandwiched biscuits, have the same icing and just a bit of coconut, based on a classic Scottish snow cake.
 I just received a comment on the recipe yesterday from a reader named Amber who told me she won a very competitive cookie contest with my Snow Cookies!
 That now makes three contests that these cookies have won.

 Although Scottish Snowballs are almost made the same as Snow Cookies, they’re really not as similar as you might think.
-The Snowball experience is very different than its cookie cousin!They are not a hard cookie, but not soft either.
+The Snowball experience is very different than its cookie cousin!
+They are not hard like a biscotti, but not like a soft ricotta cookie, either.
 You’ll just have to make both to taste the difference!

 Would you believe that someone just asked me today if I have the recipe for Scottish Snowballs?
 It’s true!

-You may also enjoy Coconut Tartlets!
+You may also enjoy coconut tartlets!

 One last Scottish version of snowballs which I’d like to share with you is my friend Jill’s granny’s recipe.
 We have some kind of “close psychic bond” (Keeping Up Appearances fans will appreciate that description 😂) and do things like making the exact same thing at the same time!
 We both posted snowballs today!
 Jill’s are healthier, no bake type of holiday treat.
 I love how Jill decorated some of them to look like Christmas puddings!